Ashespt/CLEAR-HUG/README.md

 	├── ...
 	├── superdiagnostic/
 ```
-Then, you need to run QRSTokenizer.py to generate QRS tokens from the PTX-XL datasaet:
+Then, you need to run QRSTokenizer.py to generate QRS tokens from the PTX-XL dataset:
 ```
 python QRSTokenizer.py --dataset_name PTBXL
 ```